 Prospective HIED Students

 Admission to the BGSU HIED program is selective and restricted to the number of doctoral students to whom the program faculty believe they can provide quality instruction, advising, and dissertation direction.
-To be considered for admission, candidates must complete an application file with the following components:
+To be considered for admission, candidates normally complete an online application file with the following components:

-4. Current résumé or curriculum vitae detailing academic and professional background; at least 3-5 years successful work experience (preferably post-master’s) is desired
+- Current résumé or curriculum vitae detailing academic and professional background; at least 3 years full-time work experience in higher education or closely related field is preferred for successful work experience (preferably post-master’s) is preferred.

 6. Three letters of recommendation with HIED program reference form attached.
 Be sure to sign each reference form indicating whether or not you waive your right to review the reference forms.
 At least one letter of recommendation must be from a faculty member and you are also encouraged to include a reference from a higher education or student affairs professional.
 Your application is not complete without three references, so please follow up with your references to be certain these are submitted by the deadline.

 The HIED Admission Committee, comprised of faculty and current students, reviews completed applications to determine whether to invite the applicant for a personal interview.
 The purpose of the interview is for the faculty and applicant to determine whether there is a good “fit” (academically and professionally) between the program’s emphasis and the candidate’s personal and professional goals.
 If invited to campus, candidates also interview for graduate assistantships.
 The HESA chair makes a final recommendation on admission to the Graduate College.